ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Magnetometer:
 - *To be honest, there is a huge misunderstanding on how magnetometer can be used for Arduino projects.
 The only scenario during our classes is requirement for common heading between at least two objects.
 It's used for navigation related projects which we don't do.
 Using it properly is difficult.*
 - *We still didn't figure out how automatic magnetometer calibration routine should be done so we use motioncal.*
+### Misc:
+- Always include calibration code.
+Some examples directly includes gyroscope calibration.
+After each start of sketch, give it some time to calibrate.
+- For tap/shake detection or simple tilting accelerometer is enough.
+- Arduino UNO R3 might not be sufficient in terms of performance and available memory. *Unless there is not much else going on there, eventually MPU6050 doesn't waste Arduino resources.*

 # Sensors usage:
 ## MPU-6050